Nthompson096/chasm-linux/README.md

 ### Install Requirements
 * GIT

 **Before running the script** to install Chasm, you can just download the portable zip file off of here https://www.moddb.com/games/chasm-the-rift/downloads/chasm-portable when everything is downloaded you should be able to run the script `inital.sh` successfully; I've also included a remove script to remove the shortcut to chasm and the folder as a complete uninstall.
+Be sure to place the zip file inside the cloned directory of chasm-linux and you should be all set.